How to withdraw money from a 401(k) account

 Hardship distributions are allowed for special reasons such as medical care, purchase of your home, tuition, funeral expenses, payments to prevent eviction, and damage to your principal residence.
 The distribution is limited to the amount you need, and your employer will need to see some proof of the hardship.
 Hardship distributions are subject to income tax and the 10 percent penalty tax for distribution before 59 ½.

 Plan loans occur when you borrow money from your 401(k) balance, but the amount you can withdraw is limited to the half of your vested balance and cannot be more than $50,000.
 The loan will have to be paid back to the plan with interest, and the loan period cannot exceed five years in most cases.
 That being said, loans taken out for principal residence can be longer than five years.

 Before deciding to take a loan, hardship withdrawal, or in-service distribution, consult your 401(k) plan document to ensure you’re able to even do so.
-Regardless, taking any withdrawal from your retirement account before reaching retirement isn’t ideal.
+Regardless, taking any 401(k) withdrawal before reaching retirement isn’t ideal.
 Why?
 Because the money will be out your 401(k) plan and you’ll miss out on the snowballing effect of compound tax-deferred interest on those funds.
 Plus, hardship and in-service distributions cannot be repaid to the plan.
 It becomes clear, then, that early withdrawals can and will have a huge impact on your 401(k) balance when you are retirement ready and should be used on a last resort basis.